Daniel-VDM/Coreference-Annotator/README.md

 ## How it works

-The script takes in a `.csv` file that is formatted as follows (columns separated by '\t' characters):
+The script takes in a `.tsv` file that is formatted as follows (columns separated by '\t' characters):

 <p align="center">
   <img src="img/dataFmtIn.png" width="500">
 </p>

-The `.csv` file is converted into a Pandas dataframe before it is passed into the antecedent predictor.
+The `.tsv` file is converted into a Pandas dataframe before it is passed into the antecedent predictor.
 Note that the antecedent predictor makes a coreference prediction for each word that has a part of speech tag of `PRP` or `$PRP`.
 Also, note that the antecedent prediction is a mention id and that each prediction is stored in its `mention_ids` column of each pronoun in the said dataframe.
-Once all of the pronouns have their predicted antecedents, the dataframe is then converted back to a `.csv` file and outputted.
+Once all of the pronouns have their predicted antecedents, the dataframe is then converted back to a `.tsv` file and outputted.

 ### Input formatting
 * The input file must be named `test.coref.data.txt` and must have the format mention above.